Automated Network Task Scheduling in rConfig V8

 Section titled “Understanding Scheduled Tasks”What Scheduled Tasks Provide

-Section titled “What Scheduled Tasks Provide”Configuration automation: Schedule regular device backups by device, category, or tag at intervals matching your change management requirements—hourly for critical infrastructure, daily for standard devices, or custom schedules for specific needs.
+Section titled “What Scheduled Tasks Provide”Configuration automation: Schedule regular device backups by device, command group (category), tag, agent, or Smart Group at intervals matching your change management requirements—hourly for critical infrastructure, daily for standard devices, or custom schedules for specific needs.

 Compliance enforcement: Automate policy compliance checks to continuously validate network configurations against organizational standards, detecting drift immediately rather than during manual audits.